You have a deadline that’s due in 2 weeks. Do you A) start today, or B) watch that new Netflix original and tell yourself you’ll look at it tomorrow?

 Unless you belong to that rare superhuman kind, you probably identify more with option B. The ones that laze around until it’s almost too late, freak out and then finally take action.

-In this article, we’ll show you all the ways you can use countdown timers in emails to excite and engage readers.
+In this article, we’ll show you all the ways you can use countdown timers in emails to excite readers and get them to take action straight away!

 We all need urgency to take action.
 Marathon coming up?
 That 6 AM pre-work run actually becomes a reality.
 Your colleague sending you a second reminder about your deliverables?
 Start the Pomodoro timer already!